-Coleto Creek Power, LP operates the Coleto Creek Power Plant located at 45 FM 2987 near the city of Fannin in Goliad County, Texas (Figure 1).
+Coleto Creek Power, LP operates the Coleto Creek Power Station located at 45 FM 2987 near the city of Fannin in Goliad County, Texas (Figure 1).
 One boiler is operated at the facility to generate electricity for distribution to the area power grid.
 The boiler uses coal as the primary fuel and fuel oil as a backup fuel.
 There are two streams of coal combustion residuals (CCR) generated at this plant.
-Bottom ash is collected from the boiler, combined with water, and transferred in slurry form for disposal in the facility's surface impoundment (Primary and Secondary Ash Ponds).
+Bottom ash is collected from the boiler, combined with water, and transferred in slurry form for disposal in the facility's surface impoundment (Primary Ash Pond).
 Fly ash is collected from the boiler exhaust and transported pneumatically to two storage silos.
-From there, the fly ash is loaded onto enclosed dry haul hoppers for off-site beneficial use.
-Fly ash not meeting required beneficial reuse specifications is combined with water and pumped to the surface impoundment for disposal.
-Bottom ash in the surface impoundment is routinely recovered for beneficial reuse via excavation, screening, and placement in covered dump trucks for transport off site.
-For the last several years beneficial reuse of CCR from the site has reportedly been approximately equal to 90% of the volume generated.
+From there, the fly ash is loaded into enclosed dry haul hoppers for off-site beneficial use.
+Fly ash not meeting required beneficial reuse specifications is combined with water and pumped to the Coleto Creek Primary Ash Pond for disposal.
+Bottom ash in the Primary Ash Pond is routinely recovered for beneficial reuse via excavation, screening, and placement in covered dump trucks for transport off site.

-The CCR slurry is pumped directly to the 190-acre Primary Ash Pond where the majority of solids settle out of the carrier water.
-The water can then flow into the 10-acre Secondary Pond where additional settling of solids occurs.
+The CCR slurry is pumped directly to the 190-acre Primary Ash Pond where the majority of solids settle out of the carrier water leaving only deminimis amounts.
+The treated water can then flow into a 10-acre Secondary Pond.
 The facility's Texas Pollutant Discharge Elimination System (TPDES) Permit No. WQ0002159000 allows for the discharge of up to 0.64 million gallons per day (gpd) of water from the Secondary Pond to the adjacent Coleto Creek Reservoir.
+Because the Primary Ash Pond and Secondary Pond are hydraulically connected (a levee failure of the Secondary Pond and the associated rapid dewatering could impact the stability of the Primary Ash Pond), both ponds are considered in this assessment even though the Secondary Pond is not regulated under the CCR Rule.

 Pursuant to Rule 40 CFR §257.82(a), "the owner or operator of an existing or new CCR surface impoundment...must design, construct, operate, and maintain an inflow design flood control system."
 40 CFR §257.82(c) requires the owner or operator of the existing CCR surface impoundments to "...prepare initial and periodic inflow design flood control system plans for the CCR unit."
-This Inflow Design Flood Control System Plan has been prepared to meet the requirements of the rule.
+This Inflow Design Flood Control System Plan1 has been prepared to meet the requirements of the rule.
 This plan should be amended at any time that CCR management operations substantially change.
 In addition, this plan will be updated every five years in accordance with §257.82(c)(4).
 A copy of this Plan will be maintained in the facility's operating record and publicly accessible internet site.